 · Eating Utensils (i.e. plates, spoon, fork, cup etc.)

-· If a participant does not submit proof of having all his/her compulsory equipment on hand, he/she will be penalized 1 hour in addition to the time it takes to gain possession of these materials.
+If a racer can not show mandatory gear, he/she will be penalized 1 hour in addition to the time it takes to gain possession of these materials.
 If this penalty puts the racer over the allotted time he/she will be eliminated from that stage and the official standings.
 If the materials can not be obtained the racers will be eliminated from the race.

 Medical File: Gemini Events will not have medical personnel on hand to provide medical examinations at check-in.